 Seamus the gnome awoke under the full moon, finding himself alive and well.
 He felt himself up and down for cracks or chips.
-He felt nothing at first, but realised that the arm with which he was feeling was sore and stiff and he realised that it had been glued back on.
+He felt nothing at first, but noticed that the arm with which he was feeling was sore and stiff, and realised that it had been glued back on.

 "Feckin' terrific," he said.
 "Sure and it's a hardware store here.
 Ye'd think there would be better glue."